-The Lady Panther Rugby Football Club at UWM (herein LPRFC) is established to present young women the opportunity to transcend stereotypes and break-down gender barriers through the action of learning and playing rugby.
+The Lady Panther Rugby Football Club at UWM (herein LPRFC) is established to present young women the opportunity to transcend stereotypes and break-down gender barriers through learning and playing rugby.
 The Sport of Rugby is the only non-gender biased contact sport available as there are no differences in equipment, rules, length of play or qualifications.
 Further, the LPRFC seeks to address the societal issues of obesity and sedentary lifestyle by providing structured access to exercise and competitive sport.
-It has been demonstrated that frequent exercise (> 2x/week) is linked to higher academic achievement and more positive self image.
-Through its role of physical activity, the LPRFC seeks to improve the narrow and often detrimental self-image overlaid on today's young women through traditional media (print advertising and television).
+It has been demonstrated that frequent exercise is linked to higher academic achievement and more positive self image.
+Through its role of physical activity, the LPRFC seeks to improve the narrow and often detrimental self-image overlaid on today's young women through traditional media.

 Summarize organizational events, activities and programs.
 (40 word maximum)

 Our activities include practices two to three times a week, and matches which are held on weekends (typically on Saturday mornings).
 Matches are held weekly during "league" seasons which run from late September through early November and again from late March through early May.